-BIOL 209 Basic Nutrition
+BIOL 209 Nutrition (3)

-Appropriate for science majors and non-majors, also students pursuing a career in healthcare professions.
-Examines the fundamentals of nutrition, including nutrient composition of foods; physiological factors influencing nutritional needs; behavioral considerations related to food intake; nutrient digestion, assimilation, and storage; energy requirements; life cycle requirements; weight management; diet therapy; fad diets; manufactured food; methods used in dietary assessment and nutrition research.
+Appropriate for science majors and non-majors, and students pursuing a career in healthcare professions.
+Examines the fundamentals of nutrition, including nutrient composition of foods; physiological factors influencing nutritional needs; nutrient digestion, assimilation, and storage; energy requirements; nutrient requirements across the lifespan; the role of food and nutrients in health and disease treatment and prevention; methods used in dietary assessment; locating credible sources of nutrition information; methods used in nutrition research.
 (NS)